Jesus: Worthy of More Glory than Moses

 And the text concludes by saying we are his house—we are his people, we are partakers of a heavenly calling—"if we hold fast our confidence and the boast of our hope firm until the end."
 The evidence that we are part of the household of God is that we don't throw away our hope—Hebrews 10:35 says, "Do not throw away your confidence, which has a great reward"—we don't drift into indifference and unbelief.
 Becoming a Christian and being a Christian happen in the same way: by hoping in Jesus—a kind of hoping that produces confidence and boasting in Jesus.

-What are you hoping in this morning this morning?
+What are you hoping in this morning?
 Where are you looking for confidence.
 In yourself?
 In shrewd investing?
 In physical fitness programs?
 In hard work?
 In luck?
 The Word of God to you this morning is, "Consider Jesus."
 And hope in him.
 Then you will be part of his house and he will be your Maker, your Owner, your Ruler, and your Provider.

 ©2014 Desiring God Foundation.
 Used by Permission.